 HELPFUL TIPS FOR YOUR WEDDING

 Wow!
 It’s overwhelming isn’t it!
 Not only does a wedding eat away at your bank balance (and very quickly), it can be stressful too.
-And I bet you are still waiting for Uncle Bob and Aunty Sue to reply to your invite so you can sort your table lists!
+And I bet you are still waiting for Uncle Bob and Aunty Jane to reply to your invite so you can sort your table lists out!
 Some people eh!

 We had a destination wedding and while we had a mega awesome day, there is probably a lot of things I would do differently if I was to get married today.
 We chose Bali and we organised everything from here in NZ, so trust me when I say that I know the work involved in organising a wedding.
 I had photographed many weddings before I got married, and even as a photographer who sees lots of different ones, I don’t think I fully respected just how much effort goes into a wedding, until we had to do it ourselves.
 The good news is, somehow it all seems to come together and your day is going to be massive fun.
 For sure!